rufussam/MSc-project---RL-and-HRI-for-assistive-robots/README.md

 The study can be viewed from the URL https://www.youtube.com/watch?v=j0QmaKpQToE&t=2s

+Download both the folders RL codes and Choregraphe in the repository.

 ----------------------------------------------------------------------------
 Phase 1 of the study can be just replicated by running the .pml in Choregraphe software inside the